BOUTIQUE

 At Apnea Health, every effort is being made to find ways to assist and support you.
 Your health is our number one priority.
 We’re monitoring the situation very closely, and updating our customers via this blog, our newsletter, Facebook Live videos and by snail mail.

-By registering, you’ll be given priority in any actions Philips takes and you’ll be provided with all the necessary information.
+By registering your device on Philips’ recall website, you’ll be given priority in any actions Philips takes and you’ll be provided with all the necessary information.

 What you need to know about this recall and how you might be impacted: